JetBrains/amper/docs/src/user-guide/basics.md

 Each module describes a single product.
 Several modules can't share the same sources or resources, but they can depend on each other.
 _How_ to produce the desired product, that is, the build rules, is the responsibility of the Amper build engine.

-!!! question "If you are not familiar with YAML, see [our brief YAML primer](yaml-primer.md)."

 ## Project layout